KaveIO/Eskapade-Core/README.rst

 Release notes
 =============

-Version 0.9.4
+Version 1.0.0
 -------------

+In Eskapade-Core v1.0.0:

+* Eskapade goes parallel.
+The execution of chains can be forked, so chains can run in parallel!
+See tutorial esk112 for details.

-In Eskapade-Core v0.9.4 the eskapade_bootstrap method has been severely upgraded.
+* The eskapade_bootstrap method has been severely upgraded.
 Running this command will generate you a new (Eskapade) project directory with a working link, macro, tests, entry-point scripts, and setup.py file!

+* escore.eskapade_run() has been made more user-friendly for standalone use with python or jupyter.

+* added __main__ function to every newly generated macro, so macros can now be run standalone.
+In addition, eskapade_generate_macro now makes a python function in the macro.

+* The Eskapade DbConnection base class has been migraged to core.

+* The DataStore now has a fancy get() function that can assert the type, length, and presence of object.

+* Added a new link ``ApplyFunc`` that applies function to objects in the datastore.
+Simple but very useful.

+* Plus several small updates to existing links in core_ops: ``skip_chain_if_empty``, ``import_data_store``, ``BreakLink``.

 Version 0.9
 -----------